You might be paying too much in property taxes.

 We already know your home

-10% of the savings is our only fee, and only when we win.
+10% of the savings we win is our only fee.

 Licensed local experts

-Your appeal is handled by TDLR-licensed Texas property tax professionals who know you county's hearing process inside and out.
+Your protest is handled by property tax professionals licensed by the Texas Department of Licensing and Regulation (TDLR) who know your county's hearing process inside and out.

 Things you're probably wondering